-In FY19, we spent £495m with third parties in IT, marketing, real estate and facilities and business services (excluding rent and business rates).
-54% of this spend took place in the UK, USA and Canada.
-All of our spend commitments are made using written contracts and we do not pay cash for services.
+In FY20, we spent approximately £528m with third parties.
+77% of this spend took place in the UK, USA and Canada.
+All our spend commitments are made using written contracts and we do not pay cash for services.
 Our major suppliers are large multinational companies who have their own ethical standards of behaviour in place.
-Cushman & Wakefield, a global property consultancy firm, have provided all of our facilities management services including building security where Sage is the only building occupant and cleaning, since 2016.
+Cushman & Wakefield, a global property consultancy firm, have provided all our facilities management services including cleaning and building security where Sage is the only building occupant, since 2016.
 Our contract with them specifies that they must comply with the MSA.
 We believe that this arrangement mitigates in great part the most significant slavery and human trafficking risks identified in our supply chain.

 Given the nature of Sage’s business model, we believe the risk of modern slavery in our supply chain is low compared to businesses operating in other sectors such as manufacturing and retail.
-We have not identified any instances of modern slavery occurring in our supply chain and therefore it can be difficult to measure the effectiveness of our policies in reducing the risk of slavery and human trafficking.
-However, we recognise that there is not room for complacency and will continue to work to enhance our policies and procedures and measure awareness within our business.
+We have not identified any instances of modern slavery occurring in our supply chain.
+However, we recognise that there is no room for complacency and will continue to work to enhance our policies and procedures and measure awareness within our business.